llfbandit/app_links/README.md

     // Retrieve the link from parameters
     if let url = AppLinks.shared.getLink(launchOptions: launchOptions) {
-      // We have a link, propagate it to your Flutter app AppLinks.shared.handleLink(url: url)
+      // We have a link, propagate it to your Flutter app or not AppLinks.shared.handleLink(url: url)
       return true // Returning true will stop the propagation to other packages }